ultimaweapon/tsuki/README.md

 All public API of Tsuki should provide 100% safety as long as you don't use unsafe API incorrectly.

-Note that currently there is no way to limit the amount of memory to be used by Lua scripts.
-If this unacceptable you should not use Tsuki for now until this feature is implemented.
+Tsuki is not designed to run untrusted Lua script.
+Although you can limit what Lua script can do by not expose a function to it but there is no way to limit amount of memory or execution time used by Lua script.
+The meaning of this is Lua script can cause a panic due to out of memory or never return the control back to Rust with infinite loop.

 ## Performance